 One hundred donors, including individuals, organizations and local businesses, contributed a total of $25,000 dollars to the success of this first effort by the Navy Yard Garden Association.
 Having met and surpassed the original financial goal, funds were used to add more plants in both gardens, to purchase signage, and install solar up-lights to showcase three graceful cherry trees within the Circle Garden.
 The group voted to use remaining funds to create a small reserve and, as possible, “seed” future projects.

-The Navy Yard Garden Association is a 501c3 not-for-profit organization.
-Regularly scheduled meetings of the board are held on the first Monday of every month in Building 114 of the Navy Yard.
+The Navy Yard Garden Association is a 501(c)3 not-for-profit organization.
+Regularly scheduled meetings of the board are held on the first Monday of every month.

 Robin DiGiammarino, President